Couple order at McDonald’s drive-through, pass out before reaching pay window

 Pro tip: One is supposed to drive through a drive-through, not stop at the ordering speaker and pass out.

-That’s what happened to a couple who apparently had a Big Mac attack in the Middle Keys on Tuesday night and couldn’t make it out of the McDonald’s drive-through.
+That’s what happened to a couple who apparently had a Big Mac attack in the Middle Keys, Florida, on Tuesday night and couldn’t make it out of the McDonald’s drive-through.
 It resulted in several criminal charges being filed.

 The Monroe County Sheriff’s Office says Kevin Yonson, 28, of South Carolina was behind the wheel of a white Ford with a woman in the passenger seat.
 They ordered food about 10:30 p.m. but didn’t drive up to the window to pay and get their meal.
 So a McDonald’s employee went outside to find out what was going on and saw them asleep in the car, still at the ordering speaker.
 He called the Monroe Sheriff’s Office.